zhmur/servicenow-guides/ServiceNow style guide.md

 1. Capitalize each word of the table labels.
 Examples: "Catalog Task", "Support Group".
 1. Capitalize only first letter of the field labels.
 Abbreviations can be considered as an exception.
 Examples: "Due date", "JWT token".
 1. Use ";" (semicolon) as separator if you need to show list of usernames in a string.
 For example, pattern "&lt;last name>, &lt;first name>" is very popular one for large enterprises because surname is more selective then a name.
 Example: "Zhmur, Artur; Pereiras, Michael".
-1. Use var_ as prefix for variables in catalog items.
+1. Use "var_ as" prefix for variables in catalog items.
 It helped once to avoid issues when variable sets included to dotwalking.

 ## Maintenance
 1. Put old item name to sc_cat_item.meta field in case of catalog item rename.
 If item was used in production at least once in last 3 months.
 For popular items consider keeping old name in the sc_cat_item.name for some time.
 So that users will have time to adapt.